nodejs/node/doc/api/fs.md

 operations use these file descriptors to identify and track each specific file.
 Windows systems use a different but conceptually similar mechanism for tracking resources.
-To simplify things for users, Node.js abstracts away the specific differences between operating sytems and assigns all open files a numeric file descriptor.
+To simplify things for users, Node.js abstracts away the specific differences between operating systems and assigns all open files a numeric file descriptor.

 The `fs.open()` method is used to allocate a new file descriptor.
 Once